bglen/canbus_tire_temp_sensor/README.md

 ![PCB render](/hardware/PCB/production/images/version_1_1.png)

+### To Do
+* CAD enclosure
+* CAN Message Data Frame Description
+* Firmware
+* Adjust PCB design for PCBA

+## Building the Hardware
+The gerber files for ordering boards can be found in the /production/ folder.
+A Digikey List for easy BOM ordering can be found [here](https://www.digikey.com/en/mylists/list/VY1O0SBB26).

 ## Usage
 This device outputs thermal camera data to CAN bus.
-It does not include termination resistors, so only include it at the beginning or end of the network with an external termination resistor.
+It does not include termination resistors, so only include it at the beginning or end of the network with an external 120 ohm termination resistor.

 ### Pinout